CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Close-Up

-The Close Up shot is just about a person’s emotions.
-Their head should be in the frame, but headroom can be a little tricky here.
-You may cut off the person’s forehead, but not the chin in most cases.
+The close-up shot is about a person’s emotions.
+Their head should be in the frame, but headroom can be a little tricky here; you may cut off the person’s forehead, but not their chin in most cases.
+Multiple people in this shot is also more difficult, but it can help to show intimacy and closeness.
+You may also take close-up shots of hands, objects, or to cut in and show more detail.

 “[This] shot…tightly frames an actor’s face, making their reaction the main focus in the frame.
 The director of photography films a close-up…to establish a strong emotional connection with the audience, and the audience to intimately see details in the subject’s face they wouldn’t see otherwise in a wide shot, long shot, or full shot.” – MasterClass